msunbay/zod-dbs/README.md

 ### CLI Options

 The `--provider` option is always required and each provider defines its own options for the CLI.
-To view provider options run: `zod-dbs --provider [provider] --help`, or view the provider documentation.
+To view all options run: `zod-dbs --provider [provider] --help`, or view the provider documentation.

 Order of precedence for options: